List of Di-Gata Defenders characters: Von Faustien

 An Ethos hunter who uses advanced technology and methods to trap or destroy Ethos creatures.
 However, he often didn't take into consideration other lives around him.
 He would even go as far as taking down an Ethos if there was an innocent civilian taken hostage or within the area of effect of the weapon.
 When he was young, his entire family was killed by Ethos creatures, which gives him the motivation to protect RaDos from these creatures.

 When the Defenders meet him, they decide to seek their help getting the first piece of the Celestial Abyss.
 And Eric seeks his help in regards to his invention - a weapon that can bide the power of an incoming attack and send it back at the attacker.
 He ends up giving him the stone that can help him do so.

 After he abandons the Defenders to hunt down Lady K'tahsh.
 And he was willing to destroy 10 miles of Port Reevus with an Annihilator Stone, just to destroy her.
 It was also revealed that he had an Ethos parasite living inside his body, the source of his radical behavior.
 K'tahsh uses her powers to awaken the creature inside and he becomes possessed by its presence.
-Before him and K'tahsh escape with the piece of the Celesial Abyss, Erik used Von's Ethos Trapper weapon against him and extracted the Ethos from his body, freeing him from possession.
+Before him and K'tahsh escape with the piece of the Celestial Abyss, Erik used Von's Ethos Trapper weapon against him and extracted the Ethos from his body, freeing him from possession.
 Erik then uses his upgraded weapon to release the energy from the Annihilator Stone into the sky, saving Reevus from being destroyed.

 Von Faustein is voiced by Andrew Jackson.